 - Peter O’Donnell (1920–2010) under the byline “Madeline Brent”

 - Christopher Wood (1935–2015) who wrote as Rosie Dixon and Penny Sutton in addition to several masculine pen name across genres

-I’d like to point out that gender-neutral aren’t all about marketing.
-People whose parents gave them names that aren’t strongly associated with one gender might not create a pseudonym.
+Also, marketing is not a concern for all writers with gender-neutral pen names.
+People whose parents gave them names not strongly associated with one gender might use their existing name instead of creating a gendered pseudonym.
 Gender-neutral pen names are also used by authors outside of the gender binary who might not want to deal with the baggage of their assigned names.